 This was much better than the score of 4 earned by both of the non-gimbal models.
 We found the downlink to be completely workable and certainly allowed us to accurately frame our shots.
 However, the on screen video was of a slightly lesser quality than some some of the other models.
 Also, we did experience some small bouts of pixelation in the downlink when taking the 3 Standard on a 3000 foot flight.
 Here again the 3 Standard provides a completely usable tool, just without some of the panache of the more expensive models.

 Customer Service is definitely DJI's weak point.
 As such it earned a score of 3 in this metric.
 Whether we submitted a request via phone, email, or live chat we were often left waiting for a response.
 When we did actually get a response we were asked to fill out long forms asking for irrelevant information before we got any assistance.
 We would suggest buying from a reputable dealer with a good return policy to protect yourself in case you are unlucky and get a defective unit.

-The Phantom 3 Standard lists for $800, but at the time of this writing can be found for close to half that online.
+The Phantom 3 Standard's list price recently dropped to $500.
 It is certainly not the best camera drone on the market, but considering that it is still able to produce some great aerial footage that price represents a great value.